SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 _Many projects start with imports, and target exports.
 Here is where you find what is possible in TaxonWorks._

+For strategies on migrating whole projects see [Migrate to TaxonWorks](/guide/migrate-to-TaxonWorks)

 ## Import

 TaxonWorks offers two ways to import data: 1) via the User Interface (UI) entering one-to-many records at a time or batch uploading files, and 2) programmatically with customized scripts for large datasets (e.g. > 1000 records).
 We seek to make the data import and entry as savvy as possible.
 As you experience these options, please contribute your ideas for ways to enhance these processes.
 (Submit ideas, submit code, and please bring your voice to our [sfgcommons meetings on Wednesdays](https://speciesfilegroup.org/events.html)).